 Also, to preserve your night vision for clearer views, make sure to use a red flashlight or convert a conventional one into a red light torch.

-Why stars twinkle and planets don’t
+stars twinkle but planets don’t

 It’s rare for planets to twinkle like the stars.
+I wrote about this in covering the secretes behind stars twinkling.

 Planets don’t twinkle because, while they are disks, and tiny ones at that, they are still big enough for their light to be unaffected by the ripples in the atmosphere… apart from times when the atmosphere is extra turbulent.